Kraggle09/dnd-datapack/README.md

 ## How to install:
 - Download the latest build from the [releases page](https://github.com/Kraggle09/dnd-datapack/releases) (stable or beta)
 - Add to your world using [this guide](https://minecraft.wiki/w/Tutorial:Installing_a_data_pack)
+- Make sure to enable cheats for the world, as this datapack requires cheats

 ## How to use:
 - Check out the [wiki](https://github.com/Kraggle09/dnd-datapack/wiki) for how to use.